Logic and Computation through the Lens of Semirings: Conclusion

 Continuing from the model checking question, other possible connections between semiring logics and sequential computation merit investigation.
 In particular, the well-known theorem by Fagin, establishing a connection between second-order logic and NP~\cite{fagin1974generalized}, which has been adapted to BSS machines and logics over the real numbers by Grädel and Meer~\cite{DBLP:conf/stoc/GradelM95}, warrants analysis with respect to semirings.

 Furthermore, there is much work to be done with regard to arithmetic circuits over semirings.
 The result shown in this paper only pertains to so-called \emph{non-uniform} circuit families, meaning circuit families, where there is no restriction on how computationally difficult it is to obtain any individual circuit.
 In general, this can lead to problems solvable by such circuit families, that are not computable with regard to BSS machines.
 In order to view a circuit family as an algorithm, a restriction on how hard it is to obtain any given circuit is required.
 Given the constructive nature of our proof, there is no doubt that it can be made uniform.
 The exact nature of that uniformity still needs to be examined, however.
 Additionally, larger circuit classes than $\FACO$ could be characterized, following, e.g., the characterization to the entire $\mathrm{AC}$ and $\mathrm{NC}$ hierarchies over the reals~\cite{BCG24}.
+It also remains an open question how the extensions of $\FO$ considered in this work relate to logics over metafinite structures, and what their finite-model-theoretic properties are.